SRTR Visiting Committee Charter

-The SRTR Contractor shall provide all administrative support necessary for the functions of the STAC and any of its subcommittees and working groups.
+The SRTR Contractor shall provide all administrative support necessary for the functions of the SVC and any of its subcommittees and working groups.

-The STAC shall have a diverse membership with broad capabilities, where each member brings important and relevant areas of expertise.
+The SVC shall have a diverse membership with broad capabilities, where each member brings important and relevant areas of expertise.

 Conflicts of Interest

-- The SRTR Project Officer or his/her designee shall serve as an ex-officio, nonvoting member of the STAC and all subcommittees and working groups that may be established.
-Other federal representatives with relevant expertise may attend and present at STAC meetings and participate in the work of the committee.
+- The SRTR Contracting Officer Representative (COR) or his/her designee shall serve as an ex-officio, nonvoting member of the SVC and all subcommittees and working groups that may be established.
+Other federal representatives with relevant expertise may attend meetings and serve SVC as an ex-officio member.
 A representative of the OPTN who is familiar with the data collected by the OPTN shall serve as an ex-officio nonvoting member.
 Generally, the OPTN Policy Oversight Committee Chair serves as an ex-officio member.